TOP TORONTO WEDDING & ENGAGEMENT PHOTOGRAPHY LOCATIONS

 Address: 4325 McCowan Rd, Scarborough.
 A permit might be required.
 Please contact Toronto parks.
 Parking is available.

 Stretching for 15 km between the Astern Beaches to East Point Park along Lake Ontario shore, Scarborough Bluffs offers stunning views of Lake Ontario.
 Please be cautious and do not approach the edge of the bluffs, as it is unstable.
 Street Parking.
-Please check with Toronto Parks and Recreation weather a wedding day or engagement photography permit is required.
+Please purchase a a wedding day or engagement photography permit from Toronto Parks and Recreation.
+There have been instances when photographers were fined $1,000 for photographing without a permit at Scarborough Bluffs.

 Thompson Memorial Park